 If you feel that you are unable to see the big picture or plan for the future because you’re just keeping your head above water, it may be time to slow down and reprioritize. — Samantha Rodman Ph.D.

-In focus therapy, the role of your therapist is to accompany you on your journey to understand yourself.
+In trauma-focused therapy, the role of your therapist is to accompany you on your journey to understand yourself.
 You will not feel pressured to relieve painful memories if you’re not yet prepared.